postsharp/Metalama.Documentation/content/conceptual/aspects/templates/auxilliary-templates.md

 ### Example: meta.Return

 The following example is a variation of our previous caching example, but we abstract the entire caching logic instead of just the logging part.
 The aspect has two auxiliary templates: `GetFromCache` and `AddToCache`.
 The first template is problematic because the cache hit branch must have a `return` statement while the cache miss branch must continue the execution.
-Therefore we designed `GetFromCache` as a `void` template and used <xref:Metalama.Framework.Aspects.meta.Return*?text=meta.Return> to generate the `return` statement.
+Therefore, we designed `GetFromCache` as a `void` template and used <xref:Metalama.Framework.Aspects.meta.Return*?text=meta.Return> to generate the `return` statement.

 [!metalama-test ~/code/Metalama.Documentation.SampleCode.AspectFramework/AuxiliaryTemplate_Return.cs]